anupamgodse/Line_following_bot_with_evasive_maneuver/README.md

 This program was implemented using a cyclic executive schedule of following tasks:

 Task 1: light sensor - read the reading of color sensor every 20ms to detect color.

 Task 2: motors - Update motor every 100ms for navigation based on sonar sensor reading and color sensor reading.

 Task 3: sonar sensor - Get sonar sensor reading every 40 ms to detect the obstacle in the path.

 Task 4: touch sensor - Get touch sensor reading every 20ms to start/stop the rover if pressed.

 Cyclic executive approach: We have 4 tasks to schedule with their respective periods.

-ti = (pi, ei) : ith task having pi period (also deadline) and ei execution time in ms Execution period of every task was measured using get_utm() and the execution time was only of the order of hundreds of microseconds, so assuming 1ms execution time of each task is safe.
+ti = (pi, ei) : ith task having pi period (also deadline) and ei execution time in ms.

+Execution period of every task was measured using get_utm() and the execution time was only of the order of hundreds of microseconds, so assuming 1ms execution time of each task is safe.

-t1 = (20, 1) t2 = (100, 1) t3 = (40, 1) t4 = (20, 1)
+t1 = (20, 1)
+t2 = (100, 1)
+t3 = (40, 1)
+t4 = (20, 1)

 Deciding the minor cycle i.e the frame size f

-1st constraint: f >= execution time(ei) for each task i.e f can be any value greater than equal to 1
+1st constraint: f >= execution time(ei) for each task i.e f can be any value greater than equal to 1.

 2nd constraint: pi (for some i) should be evenly divisible by f i.e floor(pi/f) - pi/f = 0 We have many candidate values of f here like 1, 2, 4, 20, 40 etc.

-3rd constraint: 2f - gcd(pi, f) >= Di (deadline) Minimum value of deadline Di is 20
+3rd constraint: 2f - gcd(pi, f) >= Di (deadline) Minimum value of deadline Di is 20.

 so 2f - gcd(pi, f) >= 20 (at least) so the values of f =1, 2, 4 (less than 20) can be eliminated